It all began 16 years ago.

 Although I called this blog Money Matters for Globetrotters, it’s not really just about “money”.
 It’s about growing your personal finance acumen and wealth so you can achieve the goals you set out to accomplish in life while living your globetrotting life to the fullest.

 I hope you enjoy reading my blog and find what you are looking for.
-Please do not hesitate to leave a note to let me know your thoughts and how I may be of service in the future.
+Please do not hesitate to reach out to let me know your thoughts and how I may be of service in the future.

 Your fellow globetrotter,